zumasys/docs/site/jbase/jbc/date/README.md

 An example of use can be as:

 ```
-CRT OCONV(DATE(), "D2")
+CRT OCONV(DATE(), "D4")
 ```

-To display today's date in the form: dd MMM yy.
+To display today's date in the form: dd MMM yyyy.

 See also: [TIMEDATE](./../timedate)